sudosf/Mchezo-Adventure/README.md

 ## TODO (General)
 - [ ] storyline and narrative per city
 - [ ] set of quiz questions and answers per city
-- [ ] types of power-ups, treasures, artifacts and special items per city
+- [ ] types of power-ups, treasures, artifacts and special items per city (Todo)
 - [ ] design and create mini-games and puzzles inside each city
 - [ ] leaderboards and criteria for earning points